OpenVAA/voting-advice-application/shared/README.md

 # shared

-Shared component between the frontend and backend, e.g. shared password validation.
+Shared component between the frontend and backend, e.g. shared password validation as well as types and utilities related to the matching algorithm that need to be synced between different submodules.

 ## Development